Jack-Q/blog/source/_posts/2017-03-26-setup-latex-environment.md

   - installation
 ---

-After an reinstallation of ubuntu in last month, the original installation of texlive 2015 was gone.
+After a reinstallation of ubuntu in last month, the original installation of texlive 2015 was gone.
 As the 2016 release of texlive is already available to use, I decided to install the newer version on Ubuntu 16.04 LTS.
-This post records the steps of installation as well as some other configurations to several dedecated components.
+This post records the steps of installation as well as some other configurations to several dedicated components.

 <!-- more -->